Sedenfury/Digit-Recognizer/README.md

   mnist.target: Contains the labels (0–9) for the digits in the dataset. k-NN require the target labels to be numeric

-3. Preprocessing the data (normalization and train-test split).
+2. Preprocessing the data.

-4. Training a k-NN classifier, where 'k' is the number of neighbors considered.
-5. Evaluating the classifier on the test set using accuracy and a detailed classification report.
+3. Apply PCA for dimensionality reduction
+4. Automate k-NN tuning with GridSearchCV
+5. Test the best model
+6. Visualize predictions